billymohajeri/Math-Magicians-Setup-3/README.md

 # 📖 Math Magician <a name="about-project"></a>

-**Math magicians** is a website for all fans of mathematics.
+**Math Magicians** is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 - Make simple calculations.
 - Read a random math-related quote.